The ADP Weeping Elephant Project

 “The keeper of the Indian elephants positively asserts that he has several times seen tears rolling down the face of the old female, when distressed by the removal of the young ones.”
 Charles Darwin, The Zoological Gardens

-The elephants are most often separated and taken from their mothers as babies, shipped as freight across the world in terror and enslaved in a desolate existence without other elephants or other sources of comfort contact, often for the duration of their abbreviated lives.
-Baby elephants may be "trained" into compliance through a process known as “the crush,” which can include being restrained and beaten for several weeks..
-These circumstances are particularly devastating for elephants, who, as is now well-established and obvious, are complex, highly-intelligent, and intensely emotional and social beings.
-They are extraordinary, and what we are doing to them is fully despicable.
+These elephants are most often separated and taken from their mothers as babies, shipped in terror across the world as freight, and enslaved in a desolate existence with no other elephants or sources of comfort contact, often for the duration of their abbreviated lives.
+Baby elephants may be "trained" into compliance through a process known as “the crush,” which can include being restrained and beaten for several weeks.
+Their solitude is heartbreaking, and can look like this: Elephant Holding Her Trunk For Comfort.